 The next wireless standard update is due for release this year.
 It is called 802.11ad (also named WiGig).
 It has a claimed bandwidth speed of 7Gbps (gigabits per second).

-These speeds are theoretical maximums and in reality, routers are more likely to reach speeds 50% or less than these.
+These speeds are theoretical maximums.
+In reality, routers are more likely to reach speeds 50% or less than these.

 If you have an issue with your internet provider and haven’t been able to resolve it with the company, you can take it to the Telecommunication Dispute Resolution service.